krp/rust-notes/README.md

 ## Chapter 4 - Ownership

+### 4.01 - Ownership

 * `s.push_str(", world!"); // push_str() appends a literal to a String`.
 Why push_str?
 Can't it infer a string from the argument?

 * Rust has 2 string types.
 String for heap-allocated strings and str for both literals and slices.

-Use String::from to create a String from a string literal.
+* Use String::from to create a String from a string literal.

-:: operator is used for namespacing.
+* :: operator is used for namespacing.

-Copy trait can be used only if the Drop trait hasn't been used.
+* Copy trait can be used only if the Drop trait hasn't been used.

+### 4.02 - References and Borrowing

+* & for references

+*

+Copy vs Clone types - https://stackoverflow.com/questions/31012923/what-is-the-difference-between-copy-and-clone

+Named arguments don't work for constructors? e.g. Point::new(x: 10, y: 10);

 ## Chapter 5 - Structs